 Anorexia is not a disease of any one group or belief system.
 Especially, it is not relegated to those who believe in God, or not.
 In fact, profoundly committed Christian women sometimes begin walking the anorexic path as an extension of perfectionism.
 They possess a strong desire to appear perfect to the church community – and according to our culture … that means thin.

-Regardless of original intention behind weight loss, once a woman is in the grip of full-fledged anorexia, her relationship with God will likely be damaged.
+Regardless of the original intention behind weight loss, once a woman is in the grip of full-fledged anorexia, her relationship with God will likely be damaged.
 He will not leave her, but she might drift from Him.

 Perhaps she will disconnect from Him due to guilt or shame regarding her actions, or simply because she is too exhausted to focus on prayer or worship.
 Anorexia is a demanding, selfish disorder.
 It wants a woman’s full attention.
 Often, there is no room for a continuing relationship with a loving and nurturing God.